mastixstudio/notebooks/README.md

 The Jupyter notebooks in this repository are free to use, distribute, and modify.
 They are distributed under the Apache License 2.0.
 See [LICENSE](./LICENSE) for more information.

-### MASTIX Studio Library
+### MASTIX Studio

-The underlying library, "MASTIX Studio", **requires a license** and is not included within this repository.
-Anyone interested in using the "MASTIX Studio" library or obtaining a license should get in touch with us via [info@mastix.se](mailto:info@mastix.se).
+The calculation library MASTIX Studio **requires a license** and is not included within this repository.
+Anyone interested in using MASTIX Studio should get in touch with us via [info@mastix.se](mailto:info@mastix.se).

-For additional information about "MASTIX Studio", please refer to the official [MASTIX Studio website](http://www.mastix.se).
+For additional information about MASTIX Studio, please refer to the official [MASTIX Studio website](http://www.mastix.se).

 ## Contact